zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_its_integration_guide.rst

 available in :doc:`platform readme </platform/ext/readme>` along with other platform information.

+The following optional platform definitions may also be defined in ``flash_layout.h`` or set at build time in ``platform/ext/<TARGET_NAME>.cmake``:

+- ``ITS_BUF_SIZE``- Defines the size of the partition's internal data transfer buffer.
+If not provided, then ``ITS_MAX_ASSET_SIZE`` is used to allow asset data to be copied between the client and the filesystem in one iteration.
+  Reducing the buffer size will decrease the RAM usage of the partition at the expense of latency, as data will be copied in multiple iterations. *Note:* when data is copied in multiple iterations, the atomicity property of the filesystem is lost in the case of an asynchronous power failure.

 Flash Interface
 ===============
 For ITS service operations, a contiguous set of blocks must be earmarked for